Fall semester Teaching Square Applications are due by Thursday, August 29th

 How do I get started?

 Teaching squares are facilitated through the Faculty Professional Development program by FPD Coordinator Jennifer Kelley and Professor Julia diLiberti.
+Submit your application via the online form or download the PDF to submit via email.

 Teaching square participants commit to attending an initial meeting at the start of the semester.